JGoodwillieV/GoodSwim/CALENDAR_DEPLOYMENT_CHECKLIST.md

 > **New Feature: Team Calendar Manager** 🗓️
 >
-> You can now create and manage team events directly in StormTracker!
+> You can now create and manage team events directly in GoodSwim!
 >
 > **Where:** Sidebar → Calendar
 >